stuk88/sails-hook-cms/readme.md

-# Sails.JS 0.12 Content Management System
+# Content Management System for Sails.JS v0.12

 > Beaware: This hook is still in a very early stages.
 Its working great, but bugs can occur.
 > Please open an issue and I will try my best to help.